fsschmitt/website/content/blog/cloud-native-monitoring-app-health/index.md

 ### Kubernetes to the rescue

-Well this is where the Kubernetes concept of [Readiness and Liveness Probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) comes in handy, it allows the [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) to peridiocally check the status of a pod by probing an endpoint to understand the its state.
+Well this is where the Kubernetes concept of [Readiness and Liveness Probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) comes in handy, it allows the [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) to periodically check the status of a pod by probing an endpoint to understand its state.

 #### Liveness vs. Readiness probe